 Smoky Red Oak Living Room

 Laminate flooring can do more than simulating just the look of natural hardwood.
 With embossed planks, manufacturers actually work the texture of the real material into the surface of the flooring.
 In this living room, a smoky red oak laminate with a highly patterned surface has been installed against a stone wall with a fireplace and matched with red and gray accents to create a room with a dark, intimate appeal.
-The floor planks have beveled edges, enhancing the textured affect.Continue to 6 of 10 below.
+The floor planks have beveled edges, enhancing the textured effect.Continue to 5 of 9 below.

 Stained Wide Planks